pubky/paykit/README.md

 # TODO:
-Define list of supported events and their payload
+- [ ] Document list of supported events and their payload